FariaJaheen/adaptive_traffic_preemption/README.md

-# Adaptive Traffic Lights with Emergency Vehicle Preemption (Arduino + Tinkercad)
+# Adaptive Traffic Lights with Emergency Vehicle Preemption

 ## Objectives
 The principal objective of this project is the conception and realization of an **adaptive intersection control system** capable of dynamically regulating vehicular and pedestrian flows while incorporating **emergency vehicle preemption**.
 Specifically, the system is designed to: